openmeterio/openmeter/examples/export-stripe-go/README.md

 When our server receives the `customer.subscription.updated` event, we will validate the signature if this event comes from Stripe, then we will report usage for the subscription period.

+Check out the [quickstart guide](/quickstart) to see how to run OpenMeter.

 Check out the sample code in this repo to see how to handle webhook and report OpenMeter usage for `customer.subscription.updated`.
 The sample code does the following: